- A medicine called penicillamine, which removes certain materials from the blood (chelating agent)

 They may be located:

 The skin separates easily when the surface of unaffected skin is rubbed sideways with a cotton swab or finger.
-This is called a positive Nikolsky's sign.
+This is called a positive Nikolsky sign.

-A skin biopsy is usually done to confirm the diagnosis.
+A skin biopsy is often done to confirm the diagnosis.

 Severe cases of pemphigus may need wound management, similar to the treatment for severe burns.
-People with this condition may need to stay in a hospital and receive care in a burn unit or intensive care unit.
+People with PV may need to stay in a hospital and receive care in a burn unit or intensive care unit.

 Treatment is aimed at reducing symptoms, including pain.
 It also aims to prevent complications, especially infections.